rundeck/rundeck/docs/en/administration/09-authentication.md

 Then restart Rundeck to ensure it picks up the change and you're done.

-### LDAP
+## LDAP

 LDAP and Active Directory configurations are created in the same way, but your LDAP structure may be different than Active Directory's structure.

+Rundeck includes two JAAS login modules you can use for LDAP directory authentication:

+* `JettyCachingLdapLoginModule` Performs LDAP authentication and looks up user roles based on LDAP group membership
+* `JettyCombinedLdapLoginModule` (**Since Rundeck 2.5**).
+Performs LDAP authentication, and can use "shared authentication credentials" to allow another module to provide authorization lookup for user roles.
+See [Login module configuration](#login-module-configuration) and [JettyRolePropertyFileLoginModule](#jettyrolepropertyfileloginmodule) and [Multiple Authentication Modules](#multiple-authentication-modules) below.

-Rundeck includes a JAAS login module you can use for LDAP directory authentication, called `JettyCachingLdapLoginModule`.
-This is an enhanced version of the default Jetty JAAS Ldap login module that caches authorization results for a period of time.
+These are an enhanced version of the default Jetty JAAS Ldap login module that caches authorization results for a period of time.

 You must change some configuration values to change the authentication module to use.

-#### Configuration
+### Configuration

 Configuring LDAP consists of defining a JAAS config file (e.g. "jaas-ldap.conf"), and changing the server startup script to use this file and use the correct Login Module configuration inside it.

-##### Step 1: Setup the LDAP login module configuration file
+#### Step 1: Setup the LDAP login module configuration file

 Create a `jaas-ldap.conf` file in the same directory as the `jaas-loginmodule.conf` file.